ChatGPT Account Deactivated: How to Appeal and Recover

 If the suspension is region-based, include:

-- Whether you used a VPN and why (you can mention work travel)
+• Whether you used a VPN and why (work travel is fine to mention).

-- Commitment to not access from sanctioned regions
+• A commitment to not access from sanctioned regions.

 Step 5: For Team / Enterprise — escalate via the admin